By Steve & Tamami Laser with Nahoko Osuka reporting from Japan

 Product information applies to models sold in Japan.
 Features, specifications and prices are subject to change without notice.

-News source and photos courtesy Honda Motor Co., Ltd.
+News source and photos courtesy of Honda Motor Co., Ltd.